ahmadjamalkta/inet-showcases/visualizer/routingtable/doc/index.rst

 In a complex network topology, it is difficult to see how a packet would be routed because the relevant data is scattered among network nodes and hidden in their routing tables.
-INET contains support for visualization of routing tables, and can display routing information graphically in a concise way.
+INET contains support for visualization of routing tables and can display routing information graphically in a concise way.
 Using visualization, it is often possible to understand routing in a simulation without looking into individual routing tables.
 The visualization currently supports IPv4.